apache/arrow/r/README.md

 sw <- read_parquet(data_file, as_data_frame = FALSE)
 ```

-For larger or multi-file datasets, load the data into a `Dataset` as
+Or, for larger or multi-file datasets, load the data into a `Dataset` as
 described in `vignette("dataset", package = "arrow")`.

 Next, pipe on `dplyr` verbs: